SitecoreUnicorn/Rainbow/README.md

 ## Extending Rainbow
 Rainbow is designed to be loosely coupled.
 It's recommended that you employ a Dependency Injection framework (e.g. [SimpleInjector](https://simpleinjector.org)) to make your life constructing Rainbow object easier.
 This also means that you can inject your own version of any dependency that you like.

+Rainbow has extensive unit tests and hopefully easy to understand code, which serve as its living documentation.
+As of now, Rainbow has 90% test coverage and 220 tests.
+If you can't find what you're looking for you can find me on Twitter (@kamsar) or on Sitecore Community Slack.